The Rap of China: Season 2 (2018)

 The first episode of season two of The Rap of China aired on 14 July 2018.
-The producers were Chinese-Canadian rapper-singer Kris Wu, Taiwanese-American singer Will Pan, Hong Kong singer G.E.M., Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
+The producers were Canadian rapper Kris Wu, Taiwanese-American singer Will Pan, Hong Kong singer G.E.M., Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
 Open auditions were held outside of mainland China for the first time in Los Angeles, Melbourne and Kuala Lumpur.
 Notable rappers such as Manshuke (Young Jack), Wang Yitai (3HO), KungFu-Pen, Lexie Liu, Vinida, Nick Chou, Li Jialong (JelloRio), Al Rocco, Nawukere (Lil-Em), ICE and others participated in this season.
 The finals were competed between the top three contestants Nawukere (Lil-Em), ICE and Lexie Liu as well as Aire (AIR), who was resurrected from his earlier elimination.
 Aire (AIR) defeated Nawukere (Lil-Em) in the final round of voting and was named champion.

 Season 3 (2019)

 The first episode of season three of The Rap of China aired on 14 June 2019.
-The producers were Chinese-Canadian rapper-singer Kris Wu, Taiwanese-American singer Will Pan, Hong Kong singer G.E.M., Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
+The producers were Canadian rapper Kris Wu, Taiwanese-American singer Will Pan, Hong Kong singer G.E.M., Taiwanese rapper MC HotDog and Taiwanese rock musician Chang Chen-yue.
 Notable rappers such as Huang Xu (BooM), Damnshine, Liu Cong (Key.L), KungFu-Pen, L4WUDU, Yang Hesu (KeyNG), Xiao En'en (Sean T), NINEONE, OBi, SIO and others participated in this season.
 The finals were competed between the top three contestants Huang Xu (BooM), Damnshine and Xinxiu as well as Yang Hesu (KeyNG), who was resurrected from his earlier elimination.
 Yang Hesu (KeyNG) defeated Huang Xu (BooM) in the final round of voting by just a single vote and was named champion.

 Season 4 (2020)

 The first episode of season four of The Rap of China aired on 14 August 2020.
-The label supervisors were Chinese-Canadian rapper-singer Kris Wu, Taiwanese-American singer Will Pan, Chinese singer Jane Zhang and Chinese rapper GAI.
-Korean-American rapper Jay Park participated in the season as a guest judge.
-Notable rappers such Li Jialong (JelloRio), BrAnTB, Li Daben (Benzo), AnsrJ, Lil Shin, Wang Qiming (WatchMe), Vinida, GALI, Xiaoqinglong (Dragon), Kafe.Hu and others participated in this season.
-The finals were competed between the top four contestants Li Jialong (JelloRio), Wang Qiming (WatchMe), GALI and KAFE.HU as well as Li Daben (Benzo), who was resurrected from his earlier elimination.
+The label supervisors were Canadian rapper Kris Wu, Taiwanese-American singer Will Pan, Chinese singer Jane Zhang and Chinese rapper GAI.
+South Korean-American rapper-singer Jay Park participated in the season as a guest judge.
+Notable rappers such Li Jialong (JelloRio), BrAnTB, Li Daben (Benzo), AnsrJ, Lil Shin, Wang Qiming (WatchMe), Vinida, GALI, Xiaoqinglong (Dragon), Kafe.
+Hu and others participated in this season.
+The finals were competed between the top four contestants Li Jialong (JelloRio), Wang Qiming (WatchMe), GALI and KAFE.
+HU as well as Li Daben (Benzo), who was resurrected from his earlier elimination.
 Li Jialong (JelloRio) defeated Wang Qiming (WatchMe) in the final round of voting and was named champion.

+All-Star Season 1 (2022)

+This season brought many famous rappers from the show and overall back.
+Many Where eliminated until the quarter finals where 4 teams battled it out to see who was champion.
+Some Notable Rappers who participated are Gai, bridge, Kungfu Pen, Keyng (Yang Hesu), Zhao An, Aire(Air), Wang Yitai (3HO), MC HotDog, Capper, Tizzy T, Gali, Liu Xuanting (LastKingLX), Damnshine (Sheng Yu), Liu Cong (Key.L), VaVa, Vinida, Gem (Lao Jiu), PACT, NineOne, ICE, Li JiaLong (JelloRio), Psy.P, Zhan Yian Qing, Huang Xu (BooM), L4WuDu, JinxZhou.